Buying All the Cookies for Less!

 We’ve learned about the cookies and how we get to own parts of literally thousands of different companies knowing that some of them will be duds and others will be darlings, but we don’t have to know which is going to be which.

 And today we learned that price matters, therefore passively managed index funds are the best way to buy lots and lots of cookies at a super low price.

-On Monday, in our final lesson of The Beginner’s Guide to Investing, we’ll learn the most important skill required when it comes to investing – managing ourselves when things start to look ugly.
+Now let’s jump into Part 5 – our final lesson of The Beginner’s Guide to Investing – to learn the most important skill required when it comes to investing – managing ourselves when things start to look ugly.